 - " The South Dakota 4-H (SD 4-H) Legislative Session event will utilize the South Dakota Capitol building in Pierre, SD.
 Just as the South Dakota State Senators and Representatives utilize the Senate or House Chambers, the South Dakota 4-H Legislators will be seated and conduct business on the Senate or House Chamber floor.
-Additionally, several conference rooms and the Capitol building Rotunda will be utilized for components of the event. - " The three in-person workshops will be located at several SDSU Extension Regional Centers.
-These regional centers will be determined based on the geographical locations of the declared/elected legislators. - " Program staff office hours will be hosted via Zoom, which can be accessed via a personal computer/ laptop or mobile device.
+Additionally, several conference rooms and the Capitol building Rotunda will be utilized for components of the event. - " The one in-person workshop will be located at several SDSU Extension Regional Centers.
+These regional centers will be determined based on the geographical locations of the declared/elected legislators.